Gold medalist Hyman enjoys swimming in calmer seas

-NEW YORK, July 30 (Reuters) - Twelve years after her underdog victory in the 200-meter butterfly, U.S. gold medalist Misty Hyman said she definitely isn’t trying to be an Olympian anymore.
+NEW YORK (Reuters) - Twelve years after her underdog victory in the 200-meter butterfly, U.S. gold medalist Misty Hyman said she definitely isn’t trying to be an Olympian anymore.

 “You have to be extreme to get to that level,” explained Hyman of her triumph at the 2000 Olympics in Sydney, Australia.
 “My motto is I try to be extremely moderate: To have a healthy, sustainable fitness routine.
 That’s what I’ve learned over a lot of years.”